Redundancy – Your Questions Answered

 4. Can a pregnant employee be made redundant?

 It is possible to make an employee who is pregnant redundant but it’s vital for employers to ensure that they act appropriately.
-It’s important to be aware that a pregnant employee has the right not to be discriminated against and in addition it is automatically unfair to make an employee redundant because she is pregnant (if an employee has two years service or more, the rules regarding ordinary unfair dismissal should also be born in mind).
+It’s important to be aware that a pregnant employee has the right not to be discriminated against, it’s automatically unfair to make an employee redundant because she is pregnant (if an employee has two years’ service or more, the rules regarding ordinary unfair dismissal should also be born in mind) and special rules apply regarding alternative work and priority for this in some circumstances.

-If you have a potential redundancy situation in your organisation that may involve or affect a pregnant employee or an employee on family leave, please contact Kingfisher Professional Services Ltd for advice.
+If you have a potential redundancy situation in your organisation that may involve or affect a pregnant employee, an employee on family leave or who has returned from such leave, please contact Kingfisher Professional Services Ltd for advice.

 5. Are all employees who are made redundant entitled to a statutory redundancy payment?